 SLAUGHTERHOUSE FIVE was adapted for the screen in 1972, script written by Stephen Geller, with direction by George Roy Hill.
-Geller’s previous credits were the hipsterish, quasi hallucinatory 1966 novel “She Let Him Continue”, which two years later became the Tony Perkins/Tuesday Weld cult fave Pretty Poison, and an adaptation of Peter Maas “The Valachi Papers”, which became a hit for Charles Bronson the same year as this film.
-Hill had a solid, diffuse track record: The World Of Henry Orient, Hawaii, Thoroughly Modern Millie and Butch Cassidy And The Sundance Kid.
+Geller’s previous credits were the hipsterish, quasi-hallucinatory 1966 novel “She Let Him Continue”, which two years later became the Tony Perkins/Tuesday Weld cult fave Pretty Poison, and an adaptation of Peter Maas’ book “The Valachi Papers”, which became a hit for Charles Bronson the same year as this film.
+Hill had a solid, diffuse track record as director: The World Of Henry Orient, Hawaii, Thoroughly Modern Millie and Butch Cassidy And The Sundance Kid.
 Their task here had been considered “unfilmable”—the word turns up in virtually every review of this movie—making some theatrical sense of and doing partial thematic justice to Kurt Vonnegut’s 1969 best-seller, his 6th and most famous novel, a bitter-funny sci-fi-infused, anti-war mosaic piece.
 Behind its humor, pathos, irony and scope, its consideration of how free will, fate and morality mix in seemingly random, possibly predestined ways, and its jiggle of traditional linear framing, Vonnegut’s time & dimension skipping satire was also semi-autobiographical. *

 With Perry King, Kevin Conway, Holly Near, Friedrich von Ledebur, Sorrell Brooke, Roberts Blossom (as ‘Wild Bob Cody’), John Dehner, Karl Otto Alberty.
 Music score by Glenn Gould.